seanmiddleditch/CPlusPlus/flat_containers.md

 ### Need For a New Library

+While an _unordered container_ will generally have far faster lookup and insert time than a flat container, the unordered containers have the disadvantage of being unusable with current standard algorithms like `std::set_union` or `std::set_intersection` which require in-order iteration of elements.
+Flat containers are ordered, like `std::map` or `std::set`, and so the flat containers are usable with algorithms that require in-order element traversal.

+A possible implementation of a flat container is to store elements in a sorted array.
+This implementation allows `O(log(N))` lookup time; insertion and erasure time is `O(N)` in theory, though the practical performance of such operations with a flat container with trivially-movable types for small-ish `N` competes well with the `O(log(N))` time of the node-based containers.

-C++ today does not offer good facilities for maintaining a data structure such as this.
+C++ today does not offer good facilities for maintaining a data structure such as these.
 Assuming that the structure is implemented as a sorted vector, the only available tool offered by the C++ library today is `std::lower_bound`.
 However, this algorithm does not directly find the value requested, requiring extra checks for use in find or erase operations.
 For insert, additional checks are also required to avoid inserting duplicate elements.

 These extra checks are not particularly onerous, but the author has seen mistakes arise in their use of the years (such as an algorithm that stated it would only insert unique elements but allowed duplicates).